Laholm power plant in Halland County was built in 1932 and is 100 per cent owned by Statkraft. The plant has an annual production of 36 GWh.

 Few countries in the world use more energy per capita than Sweden.
 Nevertheless, its greenhouse gas emissions are low, thanks to renewables generating a large part of the power consumed.
 The homeland of climate activist Greta Thunberg aims to be CO2 neutral by 2045.

 Sweden's climate law came into force in 2018.
 Every four years, the government must present a climate policy action plan describing how the country can achieve the climate goals adopted by the Riksdag (the Swedish parliament).
-The current government presented its action plan in December 2019.
-The plan consists of 132 items and means that the climate issue will permeate all policy areas going forward.

 Already in 2012 the government met its target of 49 per cent renewable share in power consumption by 2020.
 For the energy sector, the target is to have 100-per-cent renewable power generation by 2040.